 Looking for a career - or a change?

-  We are currently seeking the following new colleagues:-.
+We are currently not seeking any new colleagues:-.

 If you would like to apply for a Training Contract, please see the information below and contact our Partner in charge of Trainee recruitment, Alison Muir.

 We have amongst our ranks solicitors, trainee solicitors, legal executives, trainee legal executives and legal assistants.
 We pride ourselves on offering the full range of career opportunities.
 Our aim is to provide secure and well paid employment with good prospects for promotion while at the same time endeavouring to see that all of us work in a convivial environment.

 We are expanding our firm and consequently we frequently have job opportunities for capable enthusiastic staff.
 We also seek established practitioners in any specialist area with a following.